avpa11/userland-rootkit/README.md

 ## Architecture Notes

-- All session communication uses sequence-numbered packets with checksums
+- All session communication uses raw IP packets with sequence-numbered payloads and checksums
+- Payloads are XOR-obfuscated using a session-derived key for basic traffic obfuscation
 - File transfers and command output use an ACK-based streaming protocol
 - Watch events are sent on a separate UDP port (collector/9999) to avoid interfering with command/response traffic
-- The victim uses `stat()` polling for file watches and `opendir()` with content hashing for directory watches
+- The victim uses raw sockets for sending and pcap for receiving (promiscuous mode on loopback)
+- The commander uses raw sockets for sending and pcap for receiving session responses
+- File watches use `stat()` polling; directory watches use content hashing via FNV-1a
 - Uninstall triggers victim shutdown after acknowledge

 ## Limitations

-- Local loopback only by default (pcap on `lo0`/`lo`)
+- Best tested on loopback; pcap interface selection varies by platform
 - Single session at a time
-- No encryption on the covert channel
+- No encryption on the covert channel (only XOR obfuscation)
 - Keylogger requires elevated permissions (root for Linux, Accessibility for macOS)